airbnb/javascript/README.md

   <a name="variables--unary-increment-decrement"></a><a name="13.6"></a>
   - [13.6](#variables--unary-increment-decrement) Avoid using unary increments and decrements (++, --). eslint [`no-plusplus`](http://eslint.org/docs/rules/no-plusplus)

     > Why?
 Per the eslint documentation, unary increment and decrement statements are subject to automatic semicolon insertion and can cause silent errors with incrementing or decrementing values within an application.
-It is also more expressive to mutate your values with statements like `num += 1` instead of `num ++`.
+It is also more expressive to mutate your values with statements like `num += 1` instead of `num++` or `num ++`.
 Disallowing unary increment and decrement statements also prevents you from pre-incrementing/pre-decrementing values unintentionally which can also cause unexpected behavior in your programs.

     ```javascript
       // bad

       let array = [1, 2, 3];
       let num = 1;
-      num ++;
+      num++;
-      -- num;
+      --num;

       let sum = 0;
       let truthyCount = 0;